Choosing a school? You’ve got options.

 Interested in learning more about Arizona’s ESA program?
 Check out our deep dive blog on the Empowerment Scholarship Account program and Arizona School Choice.

 - Traditional Public Schools

 - Public Charter Schools

 Most children in Arizona (and in America) attend traditional public schools.
 Traditional public schools are free to attend, open to all students, operated by school districts, and funded by taxpayers like you.
+Arizona spends an average of $9,611 per public school pupil each year.
+You can search your school’s spending and that of nearby schools at Project Nickel.

-Arizona has unrestricted open enrollment for public school.
-What this means is that you can send your child to any public school in Arizona, regardless of where you live or where the school is located.
-You can take advantage of this option by visiting multiple public schools near you and discovering which is the best fit for your family.
-Traditional public schools aren’t all the same: They may differ in learning methods and one may just “feel different” than another to you.
+Arizona has a law prohibiting public schools from charging tuition for transfer students, so this option is always free.
+You can take advantage of open enrollment by visiting multiple public schools near you and discovering which is the best fit for your family.
+Traditional public schools may differ in learning methods and one may just “feel different” than another to you.

 For example, one traditional public school in Arizona we talked to, Coyote Springs Elementary School, has a unique focus on “authenticity in learning.”
 Pamela Clark, the school’s instructional specialist, shared one of the school’s cool practices for the beginning of the school year.
 It’s called “two for ten.”
 She said, “We want everyone on campus to spend ten minutes with a child for a couple of weeks just getting to know them, talking about things other than school, and every person on campus participates, including teachers, custodians, the cafeteria staff.”

 Find out more about public schools and Arizona School Choice at the Arizona Department of Education and Office of the Governor.
 You can also learn more about Arizona open enrollment in this 50-state report.